kauri-io/Content/dapp-heroku/deploy-to-heroku.md

 git remote add heroku [your heroku git remote url here]
 ```

-## Create a Procfile
+## Create a Procfile (Optional)

-The only change required to the codebase to deploy your app is a Procfile.
-A Procfile specifies commands to be executed by the app upon startup.
-In this case, we use the Procfile to mimic the local deployment process, but on the Heroku server.

-Add a file called `Procfile` (no file extension) to the /client directory.
-The Procfile is specific to the React application, not the rest of the repository.
-Add a single line to the Procfile.
+When using the create-react-app buildpack, you don't need to include a Procfile, but you can if you'd like to customize the app's processes.
+The implicit Procfile from the buildpack contains the following:

 ```
-web: npm start
+web: bin/boot.
 ```

-This defines a web worker to execute `npm start`.
 You can read more about Procfiles [here](https://devcenter.heroku.com/articles/procfile).

 ## Configure and Deploy the Smart Contract